Christmas Tree Recycling

 - If not recycled, live trees thrown away with the garbage in most cases end up taking up space in a landfill.

 “Artificial trees are not recyclable and consume energy and natural resources that can’t be recovered.
 Live trees add oxygen to the air, control erosion, and provide wildlife habitat while growing, and can be mulched or composted after Christmas to benefit the soil.
-What could be more natural than that?” – Ellen Keefe, Executive Director, Westmoreland Cleanways
+What could be more natural than that?” – Ellen Keefe, former Executive Director of Westmoreland Cleanways

 The Live Versus Artificial Debate… No Contest

 There is an on going debate as to whether it is more eco-friendly to purchase a live tree or an artificial one.
 Real trees are a renewable and recyclable resource.
-According to the National Christmas Tree Growers Association, in 2012 there were approximately 13,000 farms, devoting over 309,000 acres of land to growing Christmas Trees in the U.S. Trees from these farms support complex eco-systems, and absorb carbon dioxide and other gases while releasing oxygen.
+According to the National Christmas Tree Growers Association, in 2021 there were approximately 15,000 farms, devoting over 350,000 acres of land to growing close to 350 million Christmas Trees in the U.S. Trees from these farms support complex eco-systems, and absorb carbon dioxide and other gases while releasing oxygen.

 Christmas Trees also stabilize soil, protect water supplies and provide refuge for wildlife.
 Often, Christmas Trees are grown on soil that doesn’t support other crops.
 Live trees continue to be beneficial after the holiday season.
 When recycled, the trees can be used for mulch or wildlife habitat.